haxtheweb/edtechjoker/draft-outline.md

 - This will involve getting up and moving.
 If we have 3 concepts, that's 3 groups. if we have 8 concepts its' 8. this will be highly contextual to the topic space / what is missing
 - This will go on for about 20 minutes or so so that people have time to fix and implement what they didn't get
 - If you lead a group as the 'teacher' you get stickers
+- This time is provided for you to catch up, get feedback from peers, and improve your work for resubmission

+### Debrief
+- Now I want you each to make a gist / write the following:
+  - What did you learn?
+  - What did you get resolved that you previously were stuck on?
+  - What did you think of the unconference format?

 ## Thursday - The GuEsT LeCtUrE
 - We will have a Guest Lecture so please be prompt to class.
-- This is my favorite guest, and my favorite topic.
+- This is my favorite guest, and a memorable topic.
 - For this topic, you are asked to bring a pen and paper.
 Physical mediums are always better for ideation.
 - Also bring an open mind.
 - I will ask that devices are away.
 Laptops, Phones, just you.. listen, and write things down you find relevant